GeorgeMLP/georgemlp.github.io/_pages/cv.md

 - June 2023 -- Present; **Baking Symmetry into GFlowNets**

   Currently, I am actively contributing to groundbreaking research as a member of Prof. Yoshua Bengio’s lab at Mila - Quebec AI Institute in Montréal.
 Leveraging my expertise in invariant networks, I am dedicated to incorporating symmetries into the graph construction process of GFlowNets.
 Preliminary experiments have demonstrated promising performance enhancements.
-I submitted my findings to the NeurIPS 2023 AI4Science Workshop, and it was accepted as an **oral** presentation.
+I submitted my paper titled *Baking Symmetry into GFlowNets* to the NeurIPS 2023 AI4Science Workshop, and it was accepted as an **oral** presentation.

 - June 2023 -- Present; **On the Canonizability of Spectral Embedding**